Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``extensions.InstallTrigger.enabled``: Whether the InstallTrigger implementation should be enabled (or completely hidden), separate from InstallTriggerImpl because InstallTrigger is improperly used also for UA detection.

+- ``extensions.eventPages.enabled``: Whether non-persistent background pages (also known as Event pages) should be enabled for `"manifest_version": 2` extensions.

+- ``extensions.manifestV3.enabled``: Whether `"manifest_version": 3` extensions should be allowed to install successfully.

 attribution
 ~~~~~~~~~~~